 The City has the authority to levy a district sales tax commonly referred to as a local transactions and use tax (TUT) for general purposes pursuant to Revenue and Taxation Code section 7285.9.
-A city may levy, increase, or extend a TUT for general purposes at a rate of 0.125 percent or a multiple thereof, if the ordinance proposing the tax is approved by a 2/3 vote of the entire City Council and the tax is approved by a majority vote of the City's qualified voters.
+A city may levy, increase, or extend a TUT for general purposes at a rate of 0.125% or a multiple thereof, if the ordinance proposing the tax is approved by a 2/3 vote of the entire City Council and the tax is approved by a majority vote of the City's qualified voters.
 The City's authority to impose a TUT is subject to the rate limitation specified in statute.

 Currently, the allowable sales tax in Los Angeles County is capped at 10.25%.
-Given that the current sales tax for Malibu is 9.5% (California at 7.25% plus Los Angeles County at 2.25%), Malibu could implement a district tax of up to .75%, if approved by voters, which is calculated differently from general sales tax.
-Three scenarios have been evaluated .25%, .50% and .75%.
-Currently 49 out of the 88 cities in Los Angeles County have a district tax in place.
-The City's sales tax consultant, HdL Companies, has prepared a memo highlighting the differences between local tax allocation and district tax allocation (Attachment 1).
+Given that the current sales tax for Malibu is 9.5% (California at 7.25% plus Los Angeles County at 2.25%), Malibu could implement a district tax of up to .75% if approved by voters.

+On April 25, 2022, Council directed staff to focus on a TUT rate of .50%.
+As of April 1, 2022, 51 out of the 88 cities in Los Angeles County have a district tax in place.
+HdL Companies, has prepared a memo highlighting the differences between local tax allocation and district tax allocation (Attachment 3).